idvorkin/idvorkin.github.io/_posts/2017-10-07-physical-health.md

 **I'm in for cardio - How should I start, how long should I go?**

-First rule of starting new habits - make it easier then you can accomplish.
-To that end I'd start at an easy pace for as long as you can (upto 30 minutes) then gradually increase the duration till you can do 30 minutes comfortably.
-Once you're at 30 minutes gradually raise the intensity (no more then 10% / week) so that you're continuing to push at an easy pace without feeling like you're pushing too hard.
+First rule of starting new habits - make it easier than you can accomplish.
+To that end I'd start at an easy pace for as long as you can (up to 30 minutes) then gradually increase the duration till you can do 30 minutes comfortably.
+Once you're at 30 minutes gradually raise the intensity (no more than 10% / week) so that you're continuing to push at an easy pace without feeling like you're pushing too hard.

 **Why 30 minutes?**